-Public opinion is leading on climate – while NIMBY MPs lag behind | Cathy Newman
+Public opinion is leading on climate – while nimby MPs lag behind | Cathy Newman

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here

-The YIMBY MPs may yet have the last laugh.
+The yimby MPs may yet have the last laugh.
 Look at the polling – they might be onto something.
-According to the latest Public Attitudes Tracker from the Department for Business, Energy and Industrial Strategy carried out this winter, 86 per cent of people surveyed said they supported the use of renewable energy such as wind, solar or biomass power.
+According to the latest public attitudes tracker from the Department for Business, Energy and Industrial Strategy carried out this winter, 86 per cent of people surveyed said they supported the use of renewable energy such as wind, solar or biomass power.
 Backing for onshore wind, at 80 per cent, was only just behind offshore wind (84 per cent).

 The explanation of why can be found in the high proportion of people who are now concerned about climate change: 85 per cent.
-This is unsurprising, given the impassioned pleas for action from the UN, whose secretary general accused countries of a “litany of broken climate promises” this week.
+This is unsurprising, given the impassioned pleas for action from the UN, whose secretary-general accused countries of a “litany of broken climate promises” this week.
 Perhaps the public are leading where politicians are, or should be, following.

 The science backs up the public enthusiasm for onshore wind.
 According to the National Grid, “it’s one of the least expensive forms of renewable energy and significantly less expensive than offshore wind power”.
 The grid also claims such wind farms can be constructed in months, and there’s an economic rationale to it too, with tens of thousands of jobs at stake.

 Remember when Conservative MPs used to say “we’re all Brexiters now”?
-Perhaps in a few years time, we’ll all be YIMBYs too.
+Perhaps in a few years’ time, we’ll all be yimbys too.
 The public might just have got there first.

 Cathy Newman presents Channel 4 News